 Senior Staff Accountant – CPA

-Location: Belleville ON – (Quinte area) – Fulltime
+Location: Belleville ON –– Fulltime

 Senior Staff Accountant – Belleville

 Welch LLP is a leading full-service public accounting firm with a rich and tenured history.
 Established in Ottawa almost 100 years ago, Welch has evolved from a single office to become the largest locally-owned and operated firm in the region, with 12 offices and over 300 people across Ontario and Western Quebec.
 Welch LLP ranks as the 14th largest accounting firm in Canada.